 For the examples below we will use something we will call Schrodinger’s Smilodon which is a smilodon – a large predatory prehistoric cat (@Wikipedia, @New Dinosaurs) – that is both there and not there (unknown state) potentially hunting in the bushes until the hunters check to know for sure, which would end up either good for the hunters (not there) or bad for the hunters (is there and hungry). =O

 Got it so far?
 Schrodinger’s Smilodon – a smilodon with an unknown state (both there/not there) until the hunters know for sure.

 In psychology there is something referred to as a false negative and a false positive which shall relate directly to our Schrodinger’s Smilodon in the situations below where we will follow some prehistoric hunters who are hunting in a forest and hear a sound which gets them thinking it might be a smilodon hunting in the forest.
 This moment gives us our Schrodinger’s Smilodon because they do not know for sure if it is there.

 a.
 False Negatives

 A false negative means: a person falsely assumes something is NOT correct when it is, in fact, true which can be dangerous.

-As an example: Our prehistoric hunters hear a sound and they think it might be a hungry smilodon hunting them.
-This gives us Schrödinger’s Smilodon, because in that moment the smilodon is both there and not there (an unknown state)… because the hunters do not know for sure.
+As an example: Our prehistoric hunters hear a sound in the bushes over there and they think it might be a hungry smilodon hunting them.
+This gives us Schrodinger’s Smilodon, because in that moment the smilodon is both there and not there (an unknown state)… because the hunters do not know for sure.